-Recently, people have begun using the terms WiFi and Internet almost interchangeably.
+Recently, people have begun using the terms Wi-Fi and Internet almost interchangeably.
 This is because using a wireless connection at home has become so common that many users hardly imagine going online without one.
 But knowing the difference between Wi-Fi and the Internet is important.
 It's just like understanding the difference between your modem and router.
 If your service is down, or you're not getting the speeds you were promised, there are many potential causes that could arise from your Internet connection or your home's Wi-Fi network.
 Understanding where one ends and the other starts will help you more effectively solve any errors or connectivity issues you are experiencing.
 In this post, we will clarify the role that the Internet and Wi-Fi each play, how they work together, and how to troubleshoot problems with either.

 The Internet, known as the wide-area network (WAN), connects computers and devices around the globe, and connects your household to the rest of the world.
 This is what a modem would be used for.
 Connecting your computer to your household’s Internet service is where Wi-Fi would come in.
 Wi-Fi is a wireless network that connects your devices to an Internet signal without the use of a direct network cable.
 This allows you to move your devices freely around your home while staying online.
 If your wireless device is slow or unable to connect to the Internet, it does not necessarily mean you are having a problem with your Internet connection.
 It could just be an issue with your Wi-Fi.
 Here are some common Wi-Fi problems and solutions.